 - In a small bowl, whisk together the sugar, cinnamon, nutmeg, and salt.
 Set aside.

-- Peel, and slice the apples approximately ¼-inch thick and place in a large bowl.
+- Peel and slice the apples approximately ¼-inch thick.
+Place them in a large bowl.

 - Squeeze a little lemon juice and a few teaspoons of the spiced sugar over the sliced apples as you place them in the bowl.

 - When all of the apples are sliced, toss gently together.
-Set aside for at least 10 minutes.
+Set aside for 10 minutes.

 For the pastry dough: